 What does a trip to Scotland cost?
-In this post, we break down the average costs involved in a trip to Scotland to help you budget.
-Scotland is one of our favorite places to travel despite the grim weather because it’s spectacular natural landscapes, rich history, proud culture, and the Scots themselves.
+This post breaks down the average costs of a trip to Scotland to help you budget.
+Scotland is one of our favorite places to travel despite the grim weather most of the year.
+Thanks to its spectacular natural landscapes, rich history, proud culture, and welcoming locals.

 What’s a Trip to Scotland Cost?